Doki Doki Literature Club!: Release

 The expanded version features a visual upgrade to full high definition, six new side stories, 100 unlockable images, 13 new music tracks by Nikki Kaelar, Jason Hayes and Azuria Sky, and a music player with the option of creating customized playlists or repeating a single track in an indefinite loop.
 The side stories take place outside the original game's continuity and depict how the club members met and became friends.
 The game was ported from the original Ren'Py engine to Unity, which allowed the implementation of additional features, and consistent cross-platform development.
 Physical copies of Plus! were announced to be released on July 30, 2021, but were pushed back to the end of September, and later October, due to the COVID-19 pandemic.
+On December 10, 2025, a version of Doki Doki Literature Club! was released for Android and iOS devices, building upon the Unity framework Doki Doki Literature Club Plus! used with minimal changes to gameplay.

+On April 9, 2026, Doki Doki Literature Club was removed from Google Play after it violated the store's Terms of Service over its depiction of sensitive themes.
+Dan Salvato and Serenity Forge, the publishers of the mobile version of the game, confirmed that they would work on finding a path to reinstate the game on Google Play while they look into alternative methods to distribute the game on Android devices.